chartbeat-labs/cljbeat-opentsdb/README.md

 ## Using the Macro

 The macro allows you to wrap your metric calls in a typical `with-xxx` style.
-The connection is opened and closed in the macro. `send!` all of the metrics you want in this wrapper.
+The connection is opened and closed in the macro. `send` all of the metrics you want in this wrapper.

 It's pretty simple.
 Here's some example code that explains pretty much everything.
 ### Include it